Private, in-home sessions are currently available!

-Bottle-feeding services: When and how to introduce a bottle to your baby, feeding and pumping frequency, education regarding different bottle types currently available on the market, sample bottles to assess and determine which work best for your baby before purchasing bottle-feeding systems.
+Bottle-feeding services: When and how to introduce a bottle to your baby, feeding and pumping frequency, bottle-feeding methods, education regarding different bottle types currently available on the market, sample bottles to assess and determine which work best for your baby before purchasing bottle-feeding systems.

 Preparation for returning to work & how to manage pumping

 Any particular topic(s) that you would like to discuss… this is your session!
 If there are additional topics or care services that you would like provided we will focus on these areas.
 This session can solely be used for lactation services if preferred.

 Duration: 2 hours (additional time/hours or sessions available for purchase)

 Includes a specified period of follow-up communication.
 We will communicate frequently to make sure the plan that we create together provides results that align with your goals.